55+ Big Name Brands That Use WordPress (2021 Edition)

 To put these and other WordPress myths to rest, I will mention a few (about ten) reasons why popular brands love and use WordPress.
-Then, I will point you to twenty (20) big brands that use WordPress just to augment my argument.
+Throughout the article, I will point you to no less than 55 big brands that use WordPress just to augment my argument.
 See what I just did there?
 Augment my argument?
-Haha 🙂

 Reasons Why Big Brands Love and Use WordPress

 Need I explain this?
 Right from the installation to the time you launch your blog/website, WordPress is coupled with ease of use.
-You neither need to read manuals to use WordPress nor attend special classes to become a WordPress developer aka contributor.
-Ease, ease and more ease is the way of WordPress.
+You neither need to read manuals to use WordPress nor attend special classes to become a WordPress developer or contributor.
+Ease, ease, and more ease is the way of WordPress.

 Do you need more proof?
 Wait, you do?
 Don’t you use WordPress?
 Haha.